lch99310/Pitching-Efficiency/README.md

 Pitching Efficiency (PE) is a new metric to evaluate pitcher performance in baseball. </br>
 </br>
 Please see below for more details </br>
-<b>Pitching Efficiency's concept and explanation: </b>: Pitching Efficiency.ipynb
+<b>Concept and explanation of Pitching Efficiency: </b>: Pitching Efficiency.ipynb